S.T. Red Falcon LO4

 25.11.1960: The Court found it impossible upon the available evidence to specify any precise cause of the loss save to say that it was due to a marine catastrophe occurring in extreme conditions of wind and sea.

-(* – Skippers Albert Wilson & James Myers received Silver Plates from the Board of Trade for their gallant efforts to save life in respect of the stranding of the St. Sebastian)
+(* – Skippers Albert Wilson & James Myers received Silver Plates from the Board of Trade for their gallant efforts to save life in respect of the stranding of the St. Sebastian .)

 Notes: Although the weather was very bad, interestingly neither RED SABRE (Sk.
-Tom McKernan) approx 50 miles ahead or RED KNIGHT (Sk John Mecklanburgh) about 100 miles astern considered it necessary to reduce speed, yet Sk.
+Tom McKernan) approx 50 miles ahead or RED KNIGHT (Sk John Mecklinburgh) about 100 miles astern considered it necessary to reduce speed, yet Sk.
 Alex Hardy stated to Tom McKernan that he had reduced to 4-5 knots.

 There was much speculation at the time of her loss that in view of the relatively small catch and diminished bunkers her stability in those atrocious weather conditions was compromised.
 This was brought up at the Inquiry.